The Biology Buzz Place

 Everything in the store is digital download resources which means that you can get them ready to use in minutes.
 No having to wait for them in the mail.
 They are just a click away.

-To keep a very long story short, fostering was a beautiful experience that I am thankful for God for the opportunity to cross his path in life.
-There were tough times as he had much anger due to his grief.
-His therapist was A plus in helping him get out of his dark place.
-Today this, now young man, is happily married and working as a successful restaurant chef and has a sweet son that he is a wonderful father to.
+To keep a very long story short, fostering was a beautiful experience that I am thankful for God for the opportunity to cross his path in life, but it was also very challenging at times.
+There were tough times as he had much unresolved anger and sadness and due to his traumatic loss.
+I found him a therapist whom I liked a lot His therapist was A plus in helping him get out of his dark place.
+He ended up seeing him weekly for 5 years.
+Today this, now young man, is happily married and working as a successful restaurant chef and has a sweet son.

 While you may not be able to be there for them full-time in their daily lives, you can still impact them a lot by being a daily positive and caring role model for that time that they are with you in your class.
 Teaching is hard work and what you do matters-A LOT.